Blake-Herbert/Lumberjack-Typing-Adventure/README.md

 3. Make your application asynchonous

 I have satisfied this requirement by using an asynchronous method to issue get commands to the API

-Note: I ran into a lot of issues with learning how to incorporate an API.
-I created and deleted many repositories trying to figure it out.
-I did not wait until I was finished to upload.